Co-dfns/Co-dfns/docs/MANUAL.md

 * Namespaces with free references are not supported yet
 * Nested namespaces are not supported
 * Structured Colon Statements are not supported
+* Modified bracket assignment does not support duplicate indices
 * Branch (→) is not supported
 * Format (⍕) is not supported
 * Spawn (&) is not supported